probablyanasian/lotoapp/README.md

 Application written in Python, Flask, SQL, JS, bare HTML and CSS.

-This application was written for the S4CA competition and comes with *no guarantee of support*.
+This application was written for the S4CA competition in a very short timeframe and thus comes with *no guarantee of support*.

 Use at your own discretion.
 Unknown bugs and security flaws may exist, as with any other project.